 Using exactAIS Archive you can easily do the following:

-- Allows for comprehensive vessel tracking on a global scale
+- Analyse the most complete record of vessel movements on a global scale

 - Reduce risk and plan safest routes based on vessel traffic patterns and seasonal changes

 - Analyse vessel behaviour patterns for the potential prosecution of illegal actions e.g. illegal ballast water exchange, marine protected area encroachment

 The Archive provides critical historical data for performing analysis into shipping traffic and trend patterns as well as long-term vessel tracking all across the globe.
 In addition, exactEarth also has pre-packaged data sets for analysis into the remote Arctic region.

 Customers may now purchase exactAIS Archive historical data dating back to July 5, 2010.